enan0sh/hackaton-tsa/README.md

 pip3 install json

+To run the python script it needs to be a command from the terminal as so: python3 parser.py

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.